jolsum/gardena-smart-system/README.md

 LocationsResponse locations = api.getLocations();
 ```

-The smart systems api offers a websocket-method that initially pushes the current state and then continues to push updates as they happen.
-The call to `getWebSocketData` will block untill the thread is interrupted or the connection is closed.
+The smart systems api offers pushing data over a websocket.
+Initially the current state of all devices in transferred, and then it continues to push updates as they happen.
+Provide a response observer to the method to handle the incoming data.
 ```
 api.getWebSocketData(
     locationId,